 Al Hoceima (or Alhucemas) is a small city with great beaches and delicious local cuisine.
 The Moroccan port city is a popular destination for locals, as well as international visitors exploring the Moroccan coast.

-You can spend 2-3 days in Al Hoceima to see most of the city’s attractions and enjoy the local lifestyle.
-Most travelers choose Al Hoceima for its nice beaches, cute restaurants by the beach, luxury hotels and proximity to the Rif mountains with their awe-inspiring vistas, impressive gorges and wildlife.
+Most travelers choose Al Hoceima for its nice beaches, cute restaurants by the beach, and luxury hotels.
+Also, it is close to the Rif mountains with awe-inspiring vistas, impressive gorges and wildlife.

 The city is usually bustling and most public spaces are crowded and full of life.
-Read our Al Hoceima travel guide below for more information on what to see and do during your holidays.
+Is this what you're looking for?
+Then, keep reading!

 How to get to Al Hoceima

-As there are no ferries to Al Hoceima at the moment, you can catch a flight to the Al Hoceima Airport.
-The airport of Al Hoceima, Cherif Al Idrissi Airport, is 18km from the port.
-It serves flights from Tangier, Casablanca and Tétouan in Morocco, as well as Brussels, Amsterdam, Rotterdam and The Hague in Europe.
+It's just 18km from the port serving flights from Tangier, Casablanca and Tétouan in Morocco, as well as Brussels, Amsterdam, Rotterdam and The Hague in Europe.

 As for buses, there are some bus routes to Al Hoceima from nearby towns and major cities in Morocco operated by CTM.
-Bear in mind there are no trains to Al Hoceima.
+Keep in mind there are no trains to Al Hoceima.

 Coastal road with beautiful views in Al Hoceima